saboor989/5443-Big-Data-saboor/Program1-writeup.md

 I choosen python as an preffered language for converting the data from one format to other Like csv to json. because of the libraries ,modules , and easy conversion of data etc...

-* import the csv module for reading the data nad json module for writing the data.
+* import the csv module for reading the data and json module for writing the data.
 * we can read the file.csv which is comma separated .
 * read the file name as to be the object of the file. like say a file .csv is having data like